17 Best Home Office Setup Ideas for 2023 (+ Productivity Hacks)

 More importantly, a dual monitor setup improves collaboration with others.
 Have one monitor for your video meetings on Zoom or RingCentral, and then another for Google Docs as a reference for your virtual discussions.
 To learn more about these video conferencing solutions, read our in-depth Zoom review and RingCentral review.

 Over time, you may find yourself adding more tools to your home office setup, including printers, photocopiers, and fax machines.
-As you might expect, these devices require power, which is why it’s worth buying a power strip and including it in your work-from-home setup ideas.
+As you might expect, these devices require power, so it’s worth buying a power strip and including it in your work-from-home setup ideas.

 When choosing among products, consider the number of outlets available, length of the cord, and extra safety features like 15- or 20-amp circuit breakers.
-It’s also best to choose the ones that have USB ports.
+It’s also best to choose ones with USB ports.

-Software that supports project management, team chat, file sharing, and audio and video meetings is an essential tool for remote work, as it makes team collaboration easy.
+Software that supports project management, chat, file sharing, and virtual meetings is an essential tool for remote work, as it makes team collaboration easy.
 If you’re an entrepreneur who just started a small business, invest in a unified communications as a service (UCaaS) platform that provides voice, video, and messaging functionalities.

 Consider Microsoft Teams and Skype, two of our top picks for low-cost and free UCaaS solutions.
-Read this Microsoft Teams review to learn more about the tool.
+Read our Microsoft Teams review to learn more about the tool.

 Communicate easily with team members using Microsoft Teams’ chat feature.
 (Source: Microsoft)